julienw/calendar-server/README.md

 { "token": "ouoiudofiu987987djfjoi..." }
 ```

-This token should be passed in all subsequent requests as a header `Authorization`,
+This token should be passed in all subsequent requests as a header `Authorization`.
-otherwise requests will get redirected to `/login` again.

 This header should read:
 ```
 Authorization: Bearer <token>
 ```

-Any bad credential will destroy the previous session and return a 401 status.
+Any bad credential will return a 401 status.
-Any good credential will regenerate the session if previously existing and return a new token.
+Any good credential will return a new token.

-### GET `/logout`

-This takes no parameter and simply destroy the existing session.

 ### GET `/reminders`